 In this section About the radio telescope and underlying pages, the focus is on a period that ends with the establishment of CAMRAS, the first repair work by CAMRAS and the thorough restoration from 2012 to 2014, including a subsidy from the Netherlands Cultural Heritage Agency.

-All information about different types of use of the radio telescope by CAMRAS, other radio astronomical instruments in the planned ‘radio-garden’ between the Muller house and the radio telescope, and the development and updating of instruments and associated software are placed in the section Usewww.camras.nl/en/use/ and underlying pages of the CAMRAS website.
+All information about different types of use by CAMRAS of the radio telescope and other radio astronomical instruments in the planned ‘radio-garden’ between the Muller House and the radio telescope, and the development and updating of instruments and associated software are placed in the section Usewww.camras.nl/en/use/ and underlying pages of the CAMRAS website.

 The radio telescope is a unique construction weighing almost 130 tons and can be rotated horizontally (azimuth) over a circular rail track.
 The mirror is suspended in a tower of steel beams.
 With the motors and gearboxes at the top of the tower, the mirror can move in vertical direction (elevation).
 At the bottom of the tower is the revolving control house with engine room with gearboxes and observation room.
 The rail track and the main gear of 2.5 meters diameter are placed on a heavy concrete foundation.

 In the focal point of the mirror are the antennas and part of the receiving equipment.
 In the original version these were attached to a central mast.
 The mast was replaced in 1962 by a tripod and in 1974 by a four leg.